mikhoiuo/algaecog/README.md

 # Made for my research class.
 Should just count algae on a hemocytometer.
 Do whatever the hell you want with it.
 Needs OpenCV, Keras and numpy.
 Obligatory "I am a self-taught high schooler  with no common sense" warning for the code.
+Not done but I think the code is done.

 To-do:
 - actually get images